syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/stepper/EJ2_ASP.NETCORE/tooltip.md

 documentation: ug
 ---

-# Tooltips in Stepper
+# Tooltip in ##Platform_Name## Stepper control

-Improve user interaction and offer extra information with tooltips in the Stepper control.
-You can customize tooltips using the following properties:

-## Show tooltip

-The [showTooltip](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_ShowTooltip) property allows you to control the visibility of tooltip within the Stepper.
+The Stepper control supports tooltip to show additional information in the steps by setting the [showTooltip](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Navigations.Stepper.html#Syncfusion_EJ2_Navigations_Stepper_ShowTooltip) property to `true`.

+The tooltip appears when the user hovers over the step, providing the information such as the label or text.
+By default, the `showTooltip` property is `false`.

 {% tabs %}
 {% highlight razor tabtitle="CSHTML" %}